Purchase Reverse Mortgage Purchase FAQs (Updated 2024)

 Can the senior applicant participate in a rent/leaseback agreement with the seller?

 No. When purchasing a new principal residence, the HECM mortgagor has 60 days to occupy the home.
-Unlike a forward mortgage, there is an increased risk to FHA when the home is not occupied by the HECM mortgagor.
+Unlike a forward mortgage, FHA has an increased risk when the HECM mortgagor does not occupy the home.
 Before closing, the HECM mortgagor and seller should agree to a date for physical occupancy of the property, and the lender should confirm occupancy before submitting the case binder to the local HOC for endorsement.

 Q.